mcmuralishclint/Cryptocurrency-News-and-Prediction/README.md

 The purpose of this web app is to grab cryptocurrency details from cryptocompare.com through an api and display them on the web application.
 Moreover a machine learning model will be used to predict the price of a cryptocurrency for the next day.

+## Things tried

+1. Demonstrated my knowledge of using API's by using the CryptoCompare API to grab cryptocurrency news, current price and the historical price of a given cryptocurrency.
+2. Using bootstrap cards to display the news details cleanly.
+3. Displaying the Current price, Highest price of the day, Lowest price of the day and the market cap of a few cryptocurrencies in a tabular form.
+4. Using Holt Winter's method to predict the price for the next day.
+5. Using Plotly to plot the trend of a given cryptocurrency.
+6. Search bar to search for a cryptocurrency.
+If an unknown search term is entered, an error will be displayed.